encoredev/encore/docs/develop/cron-jobs.md

 <Callout type="important">

-**Cron jobs** have limitations and idiosyncrasies.
-For example, in certain circumstances, a single cron job can create multiple jobs.
+**Cron jobs** have limitations and idiosyncrasies:
+- In certain circumstances, a single cron job can create multiple jobs.
 Therefore, jobs should be **idempotent**.
+- The actual job needs to be expressed as a **public** API endpoint, that doesn't have any request data.
+- You can uniquely identify a Cron job resource using its ID; this makes it easier to rename or move infrastructure around without recreating or destroying it.

 </Callout>

 ## Defining a Cron job

 With Encore you define cron jobs directly in your code, using our infrastructure declaration syntax.
-We believe it’s forward-compatible and has the easiest path to discoverability.

 ```go
 package hello // service name